eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/016-concepts/064-commenting_code/008-phpdoc_comments.md

 #### Example:

-When creating a phpDoc Block commen for the following function:
+When creating a phpDoc Block comment for the following function:

 	function add ($a, $b) {